arnfol/shared_ports/README.md

 The default input value is the value, which the module sets on the external connection input when a particular function is not chosen.

 ## Module behaviour

+Control of the pins commutation is provided through the *port_mode* two-dimensional bus.
+The most significant index stands for external port choice.
+The ports go in the order they are given in the configuration table (*port_mode[0]* corresponds to the first port in the table).
+The value of the sub-bus specifies the active internal connection.

 The generated module is fully combinational, so the maximum frequency depends on the distance between pins and connected IP cores and also configuration table width.